-- a) Only the originally homologated or the championship approved concession camshafts may be used (see approved parts list at www.fim-live.com). - b) The method of drive must remain as homologated. - c) The duration is free but the maximum lift must remain as homologated. - d) The camshafts must be available from the concession parts supplier (art 2.3.16, 2.3.19 and 2.3.20).
+Only the originally homologated or the championship eligible concession camshafts from the Eligible Parts for Competition - List 2021 may be used.

+- a) The method of drive must remain as homologated. - b) The duration is free but the maximum lift must remain as homologated. - c) The camshafts must be available from the concession parts supplier (Art.
+2.3.16, 2.3.19 and 2.3.20).
 The price limit is €1000 per camshaft in an inline 3 or 4 cylinder engine and €650 per camshaft in a V engine.
 The concession camshafts must include the parts listed in 2.5.8.4 if required for use.